willb0/willb0/README.md

 i like Python, NLP, data pipelines, and machine learning systems

-i am learning Rust, Go, and some more about Topic Modeling
+i am learning Rust, Go, and some more about NLP/unsupervised clustering

+currently working on data analytics/engineering @ Docker

 hmu on twitter @senorgrubby or on keybase @grubbby